Public Bid Law Seminar

 - special provisions apply to public works by political subdivisions doing utility work.
 See provisions in La.
 R.S.
 38:2212E.

-purchases of materials and supplies the law
+- for purchases of materials and supplies the law requires the following.

 for a purchase below $7,500, no procedure is specified by state law.

 for a purchase between $7,500 and $15,000, at least three telephone, facsimile or written quotations must be obtained on the same specification and documented in the file.